-- If a company driver is empty and available for a reload before 12:00 pm of a weekday but he or she will not be reloaded until the following day, then he or she is qualified for a layover payment. - Any OTR company driver that is dispatched on Friday for a delivery on Monday, (or Tuesday if Monday is a holiday), and the total loaded miles for the trip are: - o 0 499 miles then the driver qualifies for 2 layover payments
+- If a company driver is empty and available for a reload before 12:00 pm of a weekday but he or she will not be reloaded until the following day, then he or she is qualified for a layover payment. - Any OTR company driver that is dispatched on Friday for a delivery on Monday, (or Tuesday if Monday is a holiday), and the total for all miles for the trip are: - \circ 0 499 miles then the driver qualifies for 2 layover payments - o 500 999 miles then the driver qualifies for 1 layover payment

-- 500 999 miles then the driver qualifies for 1 layover payment - If a company driver loads and delivers a short load on Friday, the miles for the short run are added to the number of miles for the weekend run when deciding whether the driver is qualified for layover payments or not.
-If a company driver is asked to drop his or her loaded trailer on the weekend and then pick up another load to deliver on the next business day, then the miles for both legs of these trips will be added together to see if the driver qualifies for any layover pay. - If the load goes past the driver's home and he or she takes the load to his or her house and then delivers on Monday, (or Tuesday if Monday is a holiday), then the driver does not qualify for layover pay. - When the driver is dispatched to pick up the load on Thursday for a Monday delivery and the trip is 1000 1499 miles then he or she is qualified for one layover payment or more according to the number of loaded miles. - When there is a qualifying paid holiday between the ship date & delivery date there is not any layover pay for that holiday.
-Drivers that have been with the company for 90 days or more prior to the holiday will be paid holiday pay and any drivers that have not been with the company long enough to qualify for holiday pay will get layover pay instead. - If a driver chooses a short run for the weekend so that he can take a 34-hour restart, then he or she does not qualify for layover payments.
+- If a company driver loads and delivers a short load on Friday, the miles for the short run are added to the number of miles for the weekend run when deciding whether the driver is qualified for layover payments or not.
+If a company driver is asked to drop his or her loaded trailer on the weekend and then pick up another load to deliver on the next business day, then the miles for both legs of these trips will be added together to see if the driver qualifies for any layover pay. - If the load goes past the driver's home and he or she takes the load to his or her house and then delivers on Monday, (or Tuesday if Monday is a holiday), then the driver does not qualify for layover pay. - When the driver is dispatched to pick up the load on Thursday for a Monday or Friday for Tuesday delivery and the trip is 1000 1499 miles then he or she is qualified for one layover payment or more according to the number of total miles. - When there is a qualifying paid holiday between the ship date & delivery date there is not any layover pay for that holiday.
+Drivers that have been with the company for 30 days or more prior to the holiday will be paid holiday pay and any drivers that have not been with the company long enough to qualify for holiday pay will get layover pay instead.
+In addition, Employees must work their last and first regularly scheduled shift preceding and following the holiday; unless the absence is due to vacation or any other paid day off in accordance with standard practices, or, if the time is excused by your supervisor for extraordinary circumstances. - If a driver chooses a short run for the weekend so that he can take a 34-hour restart, then he or she does not qualify for layover payments.
 If drivers do not have enough hours to run 1000 miles for a Monday delivery, then they do not qualify for layover payments for time that they cannot legally work.
 The driver must accumulate a minimum of 18 available hours to work over the weekend to qualify. - If a driver is qualified for layover pay but then is late for his or her delivery for any reason other than mechanical or weather problems, then the layover pay can be disqualified. - The Operations Supervisor will evaluate each event on a case-by-case basis and has the authority to modify the payout accordingly.

-4.9 Mini-Pay Policy
+Mini-Pay Policy

-When the loaded miles for a trip are 250 or less then the company driver is eligible for \$50 minimum pay.
+When the loaded miles for a trip are 400 or less then the company driver is eligible for \$100 minimum pay.